jar398/listtools/doc/guide.md

 deduce the relationship between C and D based on other information in the checklists (such as parent links and process of elimination).
-Having "enough" exemplars reduces the chance that S = T when C ≠ D, meaning that C = D is a good heuristic bet when S = T.
+Having "enough" exemplars reduces the chance that S = T when C ≠ D, in which case C = D is a good heuristic bet (parsimonious assumption) when S = T.

 ## File formats